-Best Places to Visit in Sri Lanka in August.
+Where to Visit in Sri Lanka in August.

-Even the quickest bit of research will tell you that in August, the best places to visit in Sri Lanka are along the East Coast and in the North because this is where the South-Western monsoon in Sri Lanka isn’t as strong or focused on.
+Even the quickest bit of research will tell you that in August, the best places to visit in Sri Lanka in August are along the East Coast and in the North because this is where the South-Western monsoon in Sri Lanka isn’t as strong or focused on.
 Whereas during the winter months, these parts of the country become quite wet.

 Trincomalee and Arugam Bay are the most popular places to visit on the East Coast, I visited them both and both have their own charm.